danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ```

-Invalidation of Static Assets
+**Invalidation of Static Assets**

-The second method you could use can be used if the request will change if you are caching static assets that change.
+This method is best used when you are caching static assets that change on a deploy.
 For example you are fetching a javascript or a stylesheet.
 Keep in mind best practices recommend that you also be fingerprinting these assets and setting `Cache-Control` control headers for consumers in the proxy.
 The topic of `Cache-Control` headers is a blog entry all by itself...
 If you would like to look more into this I recommend [Mozilla Cache-Control Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
-We will use them but not explain them in depth.
-For the purposes of this blog entry we will be focusing on just caching the assets in nginx cache.
+For the purposes of this blog entry we will ignore their existence, and be focusing on just caching the assets in nginx cache.

+This is the essence of the approach:

-The method I find most interesting to approach this is as follows...
-Map the path i.e. `/path/` in `/path/script.fingerprint.js` to the last version was last deployed.
+1. Map the path i.e. `/path/` in `/path/script.fingerprint.js` to the last version was last deployed.
 The version could be a git tag or even git sha.

-Do this look-up then put the value of this version as a part of the cache key of the request being cached.
+2. Then put the value of this version as a part of the cache key of the request being cached.
 The ways you do this are many.
-Let's imagaine you had an up-to-date store somewhere that took a couple of ms or less where you could do this look-up.
+Let's imagaine you had an up-to-date store somewhere that took a couple of milliseconds or less where you could do this look-up.

-To do this we are going to leverage the scripting capabilities of openresty and write us some lua.
-The lua will code will make a subrequest to an endpoint on a go microservice that will have a random string representing it's version regenerated every 2 seconds.
+To do this we are going to leverage the scripting capabilities of OpenResty and write some lua.
+The lua code will make a subrequest to an endpoint on a go microservice that will have a random string representing it's version.
+For the purposes of simulation, the string is regenerated every 2 seconds.
 This will allow us to see this method of cache invalidation in action.

 Keep in mind that when we use this in production we would want to make sure that the check to see if there was a new deployment was faster than just going and getting the assets.
-If not there is really no point to doing this.
-Also, the pattern you are about to see can be applied to other scenarios as well, where the check to see if something has been updated is much faster than going all the way to the origin.
+If not, there is really no point to doing this.
+Also, the pattern you are about to see can be applied to other scenarios as well, where the check to see if something has been updated is much faster than going all the way to the upstream server.

 ```conf